 "There's always a need to proactively address those groups."

-Campaign for new LGBT+ community centre
+Campaign for new LGBTQ+ community centre

-There have been no non-commercial LGBT+ venues in London since the closure of the London Gay and Lesbian Centre in Farringdon, an initiative by the Greater London Council, which was open from 1985 until the early 1990s.
+There have been no non-commercial LGBTQ+ venues in London since the closure of the London Gay and Lesbian Centre in Farringdon, an initiative by the Greater London Council, which was open from 1985 until the early 1990s.

 Meanwhile gay clubs, pubs and bars across the capital have closed as a result of property and rail development.

-Campaigners have been trying to address the issue – last year a group raised over £100,000 towards a new LGBT+ community centre in east London.
+Campaigners have been trying to address the issue – last year a group raised over £100,000 towards a new LGBTQ+ community centre in east London.
 But Campkin believes they need architects to get involved.

 "At the moment you have campaigns for new community centres and spaces that could really benefit from architectural knowledge and design, as a way of addressing the challenges of contemporary development," Campkin said.